-12.1 Standing Committees will receive public delegations for input and report to Council on all matters connected with their duties or referred to them by the Mayor and/or by Council and to recommend such action as they deem necessary.
+12.1 Standing committees will report to Council on all matters connected with their duties or referred to them by the Mayor and/or by Council and to recommend such action as they deem necessary.

 13. Duties of Committee of the Whole